min2ha/ukwa-site/content/target/23559/index.en.md

   "subject": null
 }

-# Julia Goldsworthy on Facebook (Liberal Democrats candidate for Camborne and Redruth)

 Julia Goldsworthy stood as Liberal Democrats candidate for Camborne and Redruth at the 2015 General Election but was not elected.